 The meat from a single stranding could feed communities, and their oil could supply candles and lanterns to help sustain people through the dark winters.
-The word for ‘windfall’ in Icelandic is the same as the word for a beached whale.
+The word for “windfall” in Icelandic is the same as a beached whale.

-Commercial whaling has been outlawed then reinstated several times due to issues with stock populations, international pressure, and local opinions.
+Commercial whaling has been outlawed then reinstated several times due to stock populations, international pressure, and local opinions.

-While whaling continues to this day, it is a constant debate within the country about whether it has a future.
+While whaling continues today, it is a constant debate within the country about whether it has a future.

-What certainly does have a future, however, is whale watching.
+What indeed does have a future, however, is whale watching.
 Tours are leaving from ports all across the country, with incredibly high success rates and a diverse wealth of life to see.